 Play a round and let us know what the outcome is by liking us on Facebook.

 The Houston Independent School District Labor Compliance Program monitored by D. Samuels & Associates, LLC.
 (DSA) is offering a follow up program to the Construction Career Combine.
-Those individuals who do not receive immediate job placement will be given the opportunity to participate in our workforce development program, DSA's $Million Blueprint as part of Construction Resource Development.
+Individuals will be given the opportunity to participate in our workforce development program, DSA's $Million Blueprint as part of Construction Resource Development.

 The DSA's $1,000,000 Blueprint teaches participants the major components of acquiring a million dollars working in the Construction industry.